-The community controls it: Leu is earned in proportion to the number of attendees at a ceremony.
+The community controls it: Leu is earned in proportion to the number of attendees at a cycle.
 A publicly visible blockchain ensures compliance with these rules.

-In order to be assigned, you need to have registered before the deadline indicated in the app which is two days before the ceremony itself, at midnight GMT.
+In order to be assigned, you need to have registered before the deadline indicated in the app which is two days before the cycle itself, at midnight GMT.

-If you have registered as a newbie, but still haven’t been assigned, this means that the ceremony is overbooked.
-Leu ceremonies can only grow by 1/3 from one ceremony to the next.
-This is important because we assume that the majority of ceremony participants is honest and knows how it works.
+If you have registered as a newbie, but still haven’t been assigned, this means that the cycle is overbooked.
+Leu cycle can only grow by 1/3 from one cycle to the next.
+This is important because we assume that the majority of cycle participants is honest and knows how it works.
 Therefore, we require previous reputation for 2/3 of participants.
 Please try again next time and register as early as possible to increase your chances to get assigned next time.

 If you have registered as a bootstrapper, reputable or endorsee and you have not been assigned, this may be because there are not enough locations defined for your community.